At

 inhibit the up and down movement of the suspension.

 After the first few cars so fitted, the MMC decided to copy the Mulberry design in hope of saving costs.
 In doing so, however, they used different fittings and changed the all-important bush to something less compliant.
-Anti-tramp bars on these Roadsters have a tendency to shear their bolts at the axle saddleplate and bend or break their fitting bolts at their front.
+Anti-tramp bars on these Roadsters have a tendency to shear their bolts at the axle saddle plate and bend or break their fitting bolts at their front.
 The improper but most common solution is to greatly reinforce the ends of the bars.

 The MMC now makes the assembly with a more compliant bush and higher graded fittings than these first copies.
 These are a better idea for someone with this problem.
-The ideal fix would be to fit two quality anti-tramp bars, one per side.
-There are some doubts as to the long-term affect of a single anti-tramp bar on what is a performance sports car.
+The ideal fix would be to fit two quality anti-tramp bars, one per side. assumijgn your lead fsprings are in order.
+(The MMC had a forever run of iffy leaf springs.I changed those on my UK Plus 8 four times in 6 years from 2005 to 2009).

 SUSPENSION NOTE (EARLY 2009 TRADS)